acgetchell/CDT-plusplus/reference/README.md

 commit/reject behavior without requiring the C++ and Rust implementations to share an RNG engine, allocation order, or container iteration order.

+## Local comparison harness

+The repository's [`cdt-compare`](../docs/comparison-harness.md) command copies this protocol, the canonical C++ result, the v1 result schema, and a selected run manifest into a local bundle before launching independent C++ and Rust producers.
+It anchors the live C++ payload to the committed result, retains both raw process records, anchors any live C++ transition observations to this protocol, and applies only the exact and named numerical rules declared here.
+`just comparison-analyze PATH` requires the complete canonical artifact inventory, verifies every retained digest, and reproduces the machine-readable summary without rerunning either implementation.

 ## Regeneration

 `reference-fixtures` is a quick diagnostic that builds and prints only